MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-to-set-up-electronic-document-sending-and-receiving.md

     |**GST Registration No.**|Specify the vendor's GST registration number. **Tip:** In supported localised versions, choose the DrillDown button to use the web service that verifies if the number exists in the national company register.|
     |**Responsibility Centre**|If the vendor is set up with a responsibility centre, make sure that the **Country/Region Code** field is filled.|

-### <a name="to-select-the-peppol---invoice-data-exchange-definition-for-electronic-document-receiving"></a>To select the PEPPOL - Invoice data exchange definition for electronic document receiving
+### To select the PEPPOL - Invoice data exchange definition for electronic document receiving
 1. In the **Search** box, enter **Incoming Documents**, and then choose the related link.
 2. On the line for the electronic document that you want to receive and convert, choose the **Data Exchange Type** field, and then select **PEPPOLINVOICE**.